Sidebar Site Navigation

 Web site: www.wyoalumni.com

 The Office of Alumni Relations is the primary link between UW and its former students.
-To foster loyalty to UW, the office - through the UW Alumni Association - coordinates alumni and volunteer programs and events, alumni social events throughout the nation, annual Homecoming activities, alumni recognitions programs, the UW specialty license plate program, and alumni scholarship fund-raising and selection efforts.
-Located in an historic Laramie home on the south side of the campus at 14th Street and Grand Avenue, the office serves to welcome alumni visitors returning to the campus.
-In addition, the office publishes the Alumnews four times a year to keep alumni and friends informed of issues and activities related to the university and former students.
+To foster loyalty to UW, the office - through the UW Alumni Association - coordinates alumni and volunteer programs and events, alumni social events throughout the nation, annual Homecoming activities, alumni recognitions programs, the UW specialty license plate program, the Wyo-Gold Student Alumni Association, and alumni scholarship fund-raising and selection efforts.
+In the fall of 2014, the UWAA will expand its external alumni relations activites to the Marian H. Rochelle Gateway Center and join the Admissions Office, the Center for Advising and Career Services, and the UW Foundation to offer enhanced services to students and alumni.
+The UWAA will retain the historic Alumni House on the south side of the campus at 14th Street and Grand Avenue, to serve and welcome alumni visitors returning to central campus.

 408 Old Main